 Summer Weather at Disney World

 Disney World may reside in the Sunshine State, but it also rains.
 A LOT.
-Afternoon rains are basically a daily occurrence during the summer so you'll want to be ready for a sudden shower.
-It’s a good idea to pack a few ponchos because storms can move in very quickly.
-But the good news is that it generally rains for only an hour or two (usually in the afternoons or early evenings) and then the clouds clear up — and it cools down a bit!
-Be prepared to adapt to the weather — afternoon showers are a perfect time for an indoor show and you may want to do your favorite outdoor rides in the morning as they will close for weather.
-Here are all our tips for a rainy day at Disney World.
+Afternoon rains are basically a daily occurrence during the summer, so you'll want to be ready for a sudden shower.
+Packing a few ponchos is a good idea because storms can move in very quickly.
+But the good news is that it generally rains for only an hour or two (usually in the afternoons or early evenings, starting around 3 p.m.)
+Plus, it cools down a bit once the clouds clear up!

 Summer Events at Disney World